patricebechard/patricebechard.github.io/_posts/2017-03-02-curriculum-vitæ.md

 ### Experience

-**January 2017 - Present** Teaching assistant for the course PHY1652 (Special Relativity), Université de Montréal, Montréal, Canada.
+**January 2017 - April 2017** Teaching assistant for the course PHY1652 (Special Relativity), Université de Montréal, Montréal, Canada.

 **May 2016 - August 2016** Summer Intern for the CRAQ (Astrophysics Research Center of Quebec) under the direction of Prof. Pierre Bergeron, Montréal, Canada.